There is one question that sellers ask more than any other: “why are my eBay sales down?”

 There are several factors that might explain why your competitors are advertising ahead of you.
 For a start, it could be that you aren’t using Promoted Listings, in which case it is an easy (but expensive) fix – set up a campaign and compete for that ad space!

 If you are advertising, but they are still ahead of you, this could be because they are offering a larger percentage of the sale price than you are.
-Equally, it could be that their listing was doing better than yours before they started advertising, as historic listing performance plays a part in which listings are promoted.
+Equally, it could be that their listing was doing better than yours before they started advertising, as eBay sales history plays a part in which listings are promoted.

 In this case, one strategy is to drop your price to boost organic sales, and put yourself in a more favorable position when you switch on Promoted Listings.
-Or, increase your Promoted Listings bid by a few percent and increase sales that way, trialing a lower bid every week to see if you can bring that percentage back down and still have your listing promoted.
+Or, increase your Promoted Listings bid by a few percentage points and increase sales that way, trialing a lower bid every week to see if you can bring that percentage back down and still have your listing promoted.
+These advertising strategies can help to increase eBay sales, but also affect your profit margin.

 8. Competitors improved their conversion rate